 Madeline Leonard spent her younger days traversing the world.
-Today, she is owner/director of Cloutier Remix, Co-Owner of Greyscale Management and Brand consultant in the Lifestyle/Beauty/Wellness space.
+Today, she is owner/director of Cloutier Remix, Co-Founder of The Pro Safety Group and brand consultant in the Lifestyle/Beauty/Wellness space.

 She facilitates the connections between artists/experts/influencers with initiatives, brands, services, launches and media.

 Madeline was born in Caracas, Venezuela to an American father and a Venezuelan mother.
 Her early years saw the family living in South America, Libya, the US, Holland and Australia, before finally settling in London where she went to high school.
 With the emergence of punk music and talents like designer Vivienne Westwood in the late 70s, Madeline’s high school years in London witnessed a massive cultural shift that would be felt worldwide.